 Jesus does not have the body of a man in agony.
 Instead he stands tall with arms of strength and eyes wide open radiating the hope of the Resurrection.
 He does not hang from the cross but seems to be strong enough to support it.
 His hands are no longer nailed or cramped, but are open, perhaps welcoming us or maybe they’re open serenely in supplication or acceptance.
 This cross shows no horror of death, instead we see Our Lord’s nobility, peace and gentleness of eternal everlasting life.
 We see his crown of thorns replaced by a halo of radiance as he stands in victory and glory.

 Above Christ’s head is the Latin inscription IHS NAZARE REX IVDEORV [Jesus of Nazareth King of the Jews – often abbreviated as INRI].
-This is where the San Damiano Cross differs from most Byzantine crucifixes or crosses of Eastern Catholic Churches who use the inscription Jesus of Nazareth King of Glory [Царь славы].
+This is where the San Damiano Cross differs from many Byzantine crucifixes or crosses of Eastern Catholic Churches who use the inscription Jesus of Nazareth King of Glory [Царь славы].

 He Suffered Voluntarily